woodstockcs/csa-unit-algorithms/selection-sort.md

 1. Run your class in the Edhesive coderunner, making updates until you pass all the tests.

 ### Part 3: Mastery Check
 1. The mastery check is [linked here](https://drive.google.com/open?id=14fhyrS388wyYndUpTlh20PMhXRKQwagG).
-Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then email that answer to Mr. Smith.
-Expect a response within 24 hours.
+Capture your answer in any form you like (typed, video, audio, handwritten+photographed), then submit it on google classroom in the assignment called "Submit your 7.2 Mastery Check here".

 ---
 [<-- back to unit overview](README.md)